thalient-ai/Security-Engineering/README.md

 | [ISO 27001 / 27002](https://github.com/thalient-ai/Security-Engineering/blob/main/Data/ISO%2027001_27002.csv "ISO 27001 / 27002") | Information security, cybersecurity and privacy protection: Information security management systems: Requirements | October 2022 | [[Source]](https://www.iso.org/standard/27001 "[Source]")

 ## Junction Tables

+Junction tables, also known as bridge tables, associative tables, join tables, or many-to-many resolution tables, are a fundamental concept in relational database design, used primarily to manage many-to-many (M:N) relationships between tables.

+### What are Junction Tables?

+In a relational database, tables are linked by relationships, which can be one-to-one, one-to-many, or many-to-many.
+Many-to-many relationships are particularly complex because they involve multiple records on both sides of the relationship, which standard table structures don't directly support.
+This is where junction tables come in.

+A junction table is a table created specifically to handle a many-to-many relationship between two other tables.
+It does this by having primarily two foreign keys, each pointing to the primary key of one of the involved tables.

+### Junction Table Files

 | .csv File  | URL | Notes |
 | :------------ | :------------ | :------------ |